daryllxd/daryllxd.github.io/content/posts/travel-guide-korea-in-winter.md

 ## Dealing with Cold Weather

 - Here's what I normally wore:
-  - Head: Russia hat/Ushanka.Vastly superior to a simple bonnet.
+  - Head: Russia hat/Ushanka.
+Vastly superior to a simple bonnet.
   - Head: Headphones.
 Surprisingly effective.
   - Head: Mask.
 Also surprisingly effective.
 You can't wear glasses with them though since your eyes will get fogged up.
 So bring your contact lens.
   - Body: Base layer, long sleeved Uniqlo Heattech (V-neck).